 In addition, an investment of €2 million (plus VAT) should be made in either of the following ways:

-- Investment of €2 million in residential properties as follows:
+Investment of €2 million in residential properties:

-- Invest in a permanent place of residence for €500,000.
+a.
+Invest in a permanent place of residence for €500,000.
 This will serve as the applicant’s place of residence and needs to be held by the applicant for life

-- A further investment of €1.5 million in residential properties.
+b.
+A further investment of €1.5 million in residential properties.
 Such an investment may be diluted over a period of 5 years from the date of grant of citizenship with consent and prior approval from the Ministry of Finance

 Popular cities in which to invest in Cyprus include Limassol, Pafos, Agia Napa, and Larnaca.
 The tourist towns of Pafos and Agia Napa often witness significant fluctuations in population between summer and winter months.